jacobfriedman/vsc-logtalk/README.md

 ## Feature descriptions and usages

+## Todo:

+* Windows-only: replace all backslashes with forwardslashes (terminal load), OR, replace backslashes with double-backslashes.

 ### Syntax highlighting

 * Full syntax highlight for all Logtalk built-in control constructs, directives, methods, and predicates